The 6 Pillars of a Natural Home That’s Truly Healthy

 If you need a helping hand, you can arrange one of my Chemical Detox Assessments and I can actually take care of removing and replacing chemicals in your home for you, including organising all of the shopping for you, if you prefer!

 I hope this summary of the six pillars of a natural home that’s truly healthy has given you a good roadmap on what to tackle when you build, renovate, or optimise your living environment.

 Don’t feel stressed by the number of things to do, pick one pillar first and tackle that as best you can.
 Prioritise by what’s most important to you and the rest can follow suit in good time!

-As always, you can get free and expert advice by arranging a free 20-minute eco consult with me, an independent environmental scientist.
-Or, book in for one of my healthy home assessments if you want a personalised experience with affordable options tailored to your needs.
+As always, you can get tailored advice by arranging one of my eco consults.
+Or, book in for one of my healthy home assessments if you want a more comprehensive and personalised experience with affordable options tailored to your needs.

 This blog post contains affiliate links, which means that if you buy one of the products I recommend through a link here, I earn a tiny commission.
 I only recommend products that I, myself, use.
 I will never recommend to you something that I haven’t tried and tested!
 Please feel free to send me a message if you want to know more about any of the products I share on the blog.

 It’s a common belief that air-purifying plants are an effective way of removing VOCs and toxicants from the air in your home.
 I’m afraid not, here’s why…